eyolas/kong-plugin-referer/README.md

+# Referer verification plugin

 Easily add referer access to your API by enabling this plugin.

+_NOTE:_ This is not a secure plugin! it is based on the `referer` header that anyone could spoof.
+For security consider real authentication plugins.

 ----